tazama-lf/docs/Guides/full-service-full-stack-docker-tazama.md

  - The `source-code-root-folder-path` is the full path to the location on your local machine where you have been cloning the GitHub repositories from.

-Depending on the performance of your local machine, this process make take quite a while.
+Depending on the performance of your local machine, this process may take quite a while.
 The batch process is divided into three parts:

 1. Creating and modifying all the rule-executor-xxx folders from the `rule-executer` folder
 2. Running `npm install` from within each rule-executer-xxx folder